mawugod/Wireshark-Practice/README.md

 - **Conversations & Endpoints:**
   IP address `172.16.1.16` had ongoing communication with external entities.
-This host, identified as external-facing on the LAN, was involved in persistent and repetitive queries — suggesting it may be compromised or targeted.
+This host, identified as external-facing IP on the LAN, was involved in persistent and repetitive queries — suggesting it may be compromised or targeted.
+  Detailed insights from the conversation view revealed that internal host `172.16.1.16` was engaged in persistent communication with an external entity...
   <picture>![image](https://github.com/user-attachments/assets/cdb9dc04-6e61-4257-9c8c-495ec20d9e66)</picture>
   <p align="center">
     <strong>Figure 2 – Conversation Screenshot pop-up </strong>
 </p>

-Detailed insights from the conversation view revealed that internal host `172.16.1.16` was engaged in persistent communication with an external entity...

   <picture>![image](https://github.com/user-attachments/assets/dcfc72fe-592a-4253-a1d0-a4fdeb472443)</picture>
   <p align="center">